elchininet/postcss-rtlcss/README.md

 <details><summary>Expand</summary>
 <p>

-This prefix will be used in some specific cases in which a ltr or rtl rule will override styles located in the main rule due to [specificty](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
+This prefix will be used in some specific cases in which a ltr or rtl rule will override declarations located in the main rule due to [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
 Consider the next example using the option `processUrls` as `true`:

 ```css
 .test1 {